skijit/notes/programming/data/ssrs-in-a-day.md

     - You can use a text field and interpret it as HTML (similar approach as above): but it only recognizes a limited number of HTML tags (see books online for the list)
 - Expression
     - Use Visual Basic
-    - Being with '=' signs
+    - Begin with '=' signs
     - Can drive:
         - Txtboxes
         - Group and Sort definitions